DomilsonGaspar/Clum/README.md

 # Clum
-CLUM is a URL Manager that allow to Load or Redirect, Reload, Update, Gets vars, Put vars, all by URL
+CLUM is a URL Manager that allow to load or redirect, reload, update, gets vars, put vars, all by URL